While having a cup of iced tea (temperatures' consequences), you might want to take a look at the highlights of last week!

 Decision of AG Bodek in “Fack Ju Göhte”

-Do you think that “Fack Ju Göhte” (do I need to translate?) should be allowed registration as a Trademark?
+Do you think that “Fack Ju Göhte” should be allowed registration as a Trademark?
 The EUIPO did not believe so since it considered it contrary to “

 currently accepted principles of morality”.
 Two important things about the Advocate General’s opinion (preceding the judgment from the Court of Justice of the European Union):